 Holding a stretch is not necessary to get the benefit.
 A stretch that is held is also known as a static stretch.
 There is no harm in stretching this way as long as there is no pain.

 Stretching after exercise is an optimal time to stretch.
-After exercise, people are more flexible due to the increased circulation to muscles and joints.
-If you use static stretches, this is the time to do them as you will get the most benefit from them now.
+After exercise, individuals are more flexible due to the increased circulation to muscles and joints.
+This is the best time to engage in static stretches as individuals will get the most benefit from them.

-It is not crucial that you stretch before or after a workout.
-It is just important that you stretch at some point in time.
-This can be when you get out of bed or during breaks at work.
+It is just important to stretch at some point in time, this can be when getting out of bed or during breaks at work.
 Stretching should be a part of a regular routine.